bhofmei/jbplugin-methylation/README.md

 ## Future Plans
 - corrected global statistics
 - improved documentation for the different versions
-- Complimentary track style with HTML features, which will be useful for screenshots

 ## Getting bedGraphToBigWig and bedSort
 ### Option 1: Download manually